 Careers and Living in the Wider World Education

-The Personal Development curriculum is delivered in a number of ways.
+Personal Development is underpinned by the ethos and values of PCS.
+The Personal Development programme is delivered in a number of ways.

 They will explore the complex and sometimes conflicting range of values and attitudes they encounter now and in the future.